-14.2 Teams will be allowed a maximum of four replacements for both Cup Competititons up and including the Semi Final which will increase to five for the Finals .
+14.2 Teams will be allowed a maximum of four replacements for both Cup Competitions up and including the Semi Final which will increase to five for the Finals.

-14.3 For both Cup Competitions up to and including the Semi Finals teams must have four players in their team capable of playing in the front row.
-This increases to five for Finals
+14.3 For both Cup Competitions up to and including the Finals teams must have four players in their team capable of playing in the front row.

 - PLAYER INTERCHANGES